 And that was her mother.

-“Oh sweetie, you should have come get us before you ran off” said her mother.
+“Oh sweetie, you should have come to get us before you ran off,” said her mother.

-She said she was sorry.
-Seeing that she was very cold and tired her parents carried her home.
+Seeing that their daughter was very cold and tired her parents carried her home.
 Not noticing that something shadowy like mist was lurking in the dark forest, watching them.

 Whatever it was, it was not a guardian angel.